slacy/openmusictheory.github.io/period.md

 <figure>
   <img src="/Graphics/form/xv27.png">
-  <figcaption>Consequent: Haydn, Piano Trio in C major, Hob.
+  <figcaption>Antecedent + Consequent: Haydn, Piano Trio in C major, Hob.
 XV:27, III, mm.
 1-8 </figcaption>
 </figure>

 In this example, the BI is restated exactly at the beginning of the consequent.
 The concluding CI is a slight variation of the end of the antecedent, altered here to create a PAC.